 Note: This post was originally published on 12/07/12.
 Due to popular demand, we’ve thoroughly updated this post with more comprehensive and current information.
 Major update: 9/1/16.
 Last updated: 2/7/17.

 Good news!
 You can stay ahead of the game by recognizing the visual signs (signs you can see) and the auditory signs (signs you can hear) that your water heater is about to fail.
 These signs indicate your water heater might be on its last legs—so if you’re experiencing these symptoms, it’s time to get your commercial water heater checked out by a trained water heater technician.

 Signs You Can See:

 Advance Visual Signs of Water Heater Failure

-Visual Sign # 1: Dripping Water
+Visual Sign # 1: Dripping Water or Leaking Water

 When you see some water on the floor near your water heater, understanding where your water heater is leaking FROM matters.
 Failure to understand what to do when your water heater is leaking could result in a dangerous situation.

 If you notice condensation on your water heater, this is typically normal.
 However, condensation looks different on standard (atmospheric) water heaters than it does on high-efficiency water heaters .

 Most high-efficiency water heaters are “sealed combustion” units that gain efficiency by extending the path the combustion gasses travel within the water heater, slowing them down to make use of as much of the available heat as possible.
 This process generates condensate as a result, that is then discharged through a condensate drain near the bottom of the tank.
 So, condensation is a healthy sign for high-efficiency water heaters!